 PROCEDURE

-The Governance Advisory Committee shall annually assess the Board’s diversity of experience, skills, race/ethnicity, age and gender to ensure a representative Board.
+The Governance Advisory Committee shall annually assess the Board’s diversity of experience, skills, sector representation, race/ethnicity, age and gender to ensure a representative Board.
 All actions in the recruitment and selection of members to the Board, shall be in alignment with the Governance Charter.

-Advisory Board, Non-Service Provider & Non-Elected Official Member Seats
+People seeking to serve on the Board must be either Organizational or Individual Members of the RTFH, and must be current on dues and have met General Membership meeting requirements.
+Please see CoC Board Policy #1 for additional information related to General Membership.

+Flexible Board Seats and Designated Seats for People with Lived Experience

-A list of potential qualified, diverse candidates should be kept for the Advisory Board.
-When vacancies arise within the Advisory Board, potential candidates should complete an application for consideration by the Governance Advisory Committee. theirOnce the Governance Advisory Committee, in consultation with the CEO of the Regional Task Force on Homelessness, identifies a proposed slate of Board members for those seats where the term is expiring, the candidate will be recommended by the Governance Advisory Committee to the Board, followed by a vote of the Advisory Board.
+Annually, a public recruitment and application process shall be completed by the Governance Advisory Committee to solicit interested applicants for Flexible and Designated seats on the Board where current terms are expiring.
+Designated seats are specified for two Board members who have previously, or are currently, experiencing homelessness.
+Flexible seats can be filled by representatives of various sectors embodied by the CoC, including housing developers, healthcare justice, education, older adults, people with chronic physical and/or behavioral health conditions, and others as specified in Appendix F of the Governance Charter.
+Incumbents, who have not reached their five term maximum limit, are eligible to apply to remain in their seat.
+Once the Governance Advisory Committee, in consultation with the CEO of the Regional Task Force on Homelessness, identifies a proposed slate of Board members for those seats where the term is expiring, the candidates will be included in the proposed Board Slate recommended by the Governance Advisory Committee to the Board, with a vote of the Board occurring at a public CoC Board meeting.
+The CoC Board-approved slate shall be proposed for ratification by the CoC Full Membership at their next regularly scheduled meeting.

-In the event that gaps are identified on the Advisory Board, or a Committee, members shall attempt to identify candidates from their networks and other diverse organizations and individuals to create an increasingly inclusive body.

-If a vacancy occurs prior to the end of a term, the Governance Advisory Committee shall solicit applications from potential candidates to fulfill the remainder of the term.
-When the original term expires, the seat shall be opened for applicants.

-Advisory Board, Appointed Seats

-The Advisory Board includes six designated seats for specific organizations.
-The Appointed Seats include the County’s Health and Human Services Agency, the County’s Public Housing Authority, the San Diego Housing Commission, the Workforce Partnership, the Department of Veteran Affairs, and the CoC Lead Agency CEO or designee, who serves as an ex-officio member of the Board.
-In the event of a vacancy in one of the Appointed Seats, the designated organization shall appoint a new member to complete the vacating member’s term.
-When terms expire for the Appointed Seats, the designated organization shall identify whether the incumbent will continue for the upcoming term, or if a new organizational representative will be appointed to the seat.

 Designated Board Seats for Service Providers

 The RTFH shall regularly assess its representation on the Board to ensure diversity and expertise are reflective of the entire county and share that information with the General Membership on an annual basis.
+Service providers selected for the Board represent the providers within the region of the county they were selected for (e.g. Central, East, South, N. Inland, N. Coastal), and do not represent their specific organization.

-In alignment with the open application process,, applications will be solicited by the RTFH for upcoming vacancies.
+In alignment with the open application process,, applications will be solicited by the RTFH for upcoming vacancies for service provider seats.
 The Full Membership shall receive all of the submitted applications at least one week prior to a regularly scheduled CoC Full Membership meeting.
 At the CoC Full Membership meeting, voting members shall vote for a representative to fill each of the open service provider seats on the Board.
 An eligible voting member is defined as being current on dues and having met the attendance requirements for Full Membership meetings that year.
 Only one representative from an Organizational Member is eligible to vote, as described in CoC Board Policy #1: Full Membership.

 In rare instances, a vacancy may occur on the Board prior to the end of a term, and it is critical that the seat be filled prior to the next annual open recruitment.
 If that situation arises, the Governance Advisory Committee, in consultation with the RTFH CEO, shall determine if the seat is critical to be immediately filled.
 In the event that a candidate needs to be immediately identified to fulfill the remainder of the term for the vacated seat, applications will be solicited from potential candidates.
 When the original term expires, the seat shall be publicly opened.